 "Sexual behavior may be induced by many factors."

 Discourage masturbation behavior using distraction and redirection.
-Physical hugging and scratching around the head is fine, but scratching around the back, rump, and hind end may cause sexual stimulation.
-Redirect your bird's attention towards toys and healthy interactive play with you, the owner.
-If you cannot distract or redirect the bird, then quietly return him to his cage or play gym.
+Physical hugging or scratching around the head is acceptable, but scratching, stroking or petting your bird around the back, rump, and hind end may cause sexual stimulation.
+Redirect your bird's attention towards other toys and healthy interactive play with you, the owner.
+Foraging treats or toys are a great way to help with this.
+If you cannot distract or redirect your bird, then quietly return him to his cage or play gym.

 Your pet should never be punished or disciplined for masturbation under any circumstances.
 If the behavior seems to be a daily occurrence, seek advice from an avian veterinarian.
 In cases of over-stimulation, whether caused by the presence of a female bird in the house or a hormone imbalance due to testicular cancer, hormone therapy may be beneficial in slowing or halting the behavior.